 It says a lot of interesting things about what Muslims are allowed or not allowed to do.

-Ibn Waraq means uh a son of Walak.
+Ibn Warak means a son of Warak.

-And uh that's his pen name.
+And that's his pen name.

-And he wrote Why I Am Not a Muslim.
+And he wrote, Why I Am Not a Muslim.

 And I wish every American in this country would read that book.